sap-tutorials/sap-build-apps/tutorials/codejam-events-process-7/codejam-events-process-7.md

 <!-- description --> Add a step to allow an approver to see the details sent with the event and approve the request for a badge.

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Capture Event in SAP Build Process Automation](codejam-events-process-6).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Capture Event in SAP Build Process Automation](codejam-events-process-6).

 ## You will learn
 - How to add an approval step